RadiologyInfo - The radiology information resource for patients

 Radiologists are physicians, so you will need to receive an undergraduate degree (Bachelor of Science, for example) and then attend medical school to get an M.D.
 You will then need to pass a licensing examination, and complete at least 4 years of graduate medical education (residency).

 Following are some reference books on how to get into medical school.
-These books may be available at a local public library or can be purchased from many book stores:
+They books may be available at a local public library or can be purchased from many book stores:

-• The Complete Medical School Preparation and Admissions Guide
+• The AAMC Official Guide to Medical School Admissions

 • Barron's Guide to Medical and Dental Schools